quantumlib/Stim/README.md

     Assumes (does not verify) that all `DETECTOR` instructions corresponding to measurement sets with deterministic parity.
     See also `--prepend_observables`, `--append_observables`.
     If an integer argument is specified, run that many shots of the circuit.
-- `--detector_error_sets`:
+- `--detector_hypergraph`:
     Detector graph creation mode.
-    Computes equivalence classes of errors based on the detectors (and optionally observables) that an error inverts.
+    Computes equivalence classes of errors based on the detectors and observables that the error inverts.
-    Each equivalence class is an edge in the graph, and is weighted with a probability such that independently sampling each edge and inverting the associated detectors is equivalent to sampling from the original circuit.
+    Each equivalence class is a hyper edge in the graph, and is weighted with a probability such that independently sampling each edge and inverting the associated detectors is equivalent to sampling from the original circuit.
-    The output is given as a stim circuit file, with `E(p) d1 d2 d3` instructions for each edge and a final `M 0 1 2 ...` instruction so that output is produced if the circuit is sampled from.
+    The output is given as series of lines like `error(probability) D1 D2 L3` where `D#` is a detector and `L#` is a logical observable.

 ### Modifiers